 Our goal is to provide popular and nutritious food in a welcoming setting every day.
 We are confident that you will be impressed by the quality and selection available in dining locations across campus.

 Residents students can expand their on-campus dining options with an Add-On Dining Plan.
-This plan is accepted at quick service locations in the Stamp that do not accept Points or Bucks.
+This plan is accepted at brand-name quick service locations on campus that do not accept Points or Bucks.
 For details go to dining.umd.edu .

 The Apartment Dining Plan

 Apartment Plan offers three benefits to students not living in traditional on-campus housing.
 1) The ability to dine on campus and shop in campus convenience stores using the UMD ID card.
 2) The convenience of paying through the Bursar's Office (can be included in a Terp Payment Plan or paid for using financial aid or scholarship money).
 3) The security that if the UMD ID card is lost, the account can be frozen and then attached to the replacement UMD ID card.
 Apartment Plan points roll over from fall to spring semester.
 For details see our web site.